fpgmaas/cookiecutter-pdm/{{cookiecutter.project_name}}/CONTRIBUTING.rst

        pyenv local <x.y.z>

-   Then, install and activate the environment with:
+   Then, install the environment with:

    .. code-block:: bash

-        poetry install
+        pdm install
-        poetry shell

 | 4.
 Install pre-commit to run linters/formatters at commit time:

    .. code-block:: bash

-        poetry run pre-commit install
+        pdm run pre-commit install

 | 5.
 Create a branch for local development: